 Why are Converse Laces Long?
 Also the Solution

-It can be quite frustrating to deal with laces that constantly come undone, get tangled, or drag on the ground.
+It can be frustrating to deal with laces that constantly come undone, tangled, or drag on the ground.
 But have you ever wondered why Converse laces are so long in the first place?

 Converse Shoelace Size Chart